yamada-ui/yamada-ui/README.md

 export default App
 ```

-Yamada-ui supports light and dark modes by default
+Yamada UI supports light and dark modes by default

 2.Now you can start using components like so